 What is Fostering?

-Fostering is a way of providing stable family life for children and young people who are unable to live with their parents at a point in time.
+Fostering is a way of providing a stable family life for children and young people, who are unable to live with their parents at a point in time.
 This allows children the chance to thrive in a safe, secure, loving and caring home environment with foster carers.
 The children and young people placed with foster carers are from a diverse range of backgrounds and will display different behaviour depending upon their various experiences.

-- Fostering differs from adoption, in that an adoption order ends a child's legal relationship with their natural family, whereas looked after children remain the legal responsibility of the local authority and/or their birth parents.
+Fostering differs from adoption, in that an adoption order ends a child's legal relationship with their natural family, whereas looked after children remain the legal responsibility of the local authority and/or their birth parents.

 LIKE TO KNOW?